 Marvel at St. Peter’s Basilica

 The Vatican’s Papal Basilica of St. Peter is a Renaissance-style basilica in the heart of Vatican City, designed by Michelangelo, Bernini, Donato Bramante, and Carlo Maderno.
-It is regarded the most renowned Renaissance work of architecture as well as the world’s largest church.
+It is regarded as the most renowned Renaissance work of architecture as well as the world’s largest church.

 The Basilica is supposedly the burial site of Saint Peter, the chief apostle of Jesus and the first Bishop of Rome (Pope), whose tomb lies just beneath the basilica’s high altar.